Murders of Karlie Pearce-Stevenson and Khandalyce Pearce: Victims

 Karlie Jade Pearce-Stevenson was born in 1988 in Alice Springs and attended Braitling Primary School and Alice Springs High School.
 She was a keen netballer.
 Her mother died in 2012.
 Pearce-Stevenson's step-father and step-brother still live in Alice Springs.

 Khandalyce Kiara Pearce was Pearce-Stevenson's daughter.
 She was born in 2006 in Alice Springs.

 Pearce-Stevenson is believed to have left Alice Springs with Pearce in 2008 to look for work.
 Police believe they travelled to Darwin, Adelaide, the Murray and Riverland districts, Victoria and Canberra, and appealed to owners of motels, hotels and caravan parks to check their records in case the pair had stayed at their premises.
 A missing person report was raised with the Northern Territory Police by Pearce-Stevenson's mother on 4 September 2009.
 The report was closed on 9 October 2009 after "she was reassured Pearce-Stevenson was safe and well, but did not want family contact at that time."
 Police also believe Pearce-Stevenson was killed in Belanglo Forest on 14 or 15 December 2008, and her daughter was killed sometime later in a different location.

-Originally, investigators did not reveal details of injuries, or how the pair were killed; however, police said the child died a "violent death under terrible circumstances".
-However, on September 28, 2018, the NSW Supreme Court lifted suppression orders on the evidence in Karlie and Khandalyce murders.
+Originally, investigators did not reveal details of injuries, or how the pair were killed, stating only that the child died a "violent death under terrible circumstances".
+However, on September 28, 2018, the NSW Supreme Court lifted suppression orders on the evidence in the murders.
 Those documents revealed the cruelty of their deaths.
-Karlie's autopsy shows Holdom had stood or kneeled on her chest, causing her death, and had delighted in his callous acts, taking numerous pictures of Karlie after her death.
-Khandalyce's fate was even more cruel.
-She was found with a disposable diaper wrapped around her head and dishcloths stuffed down her throat.
+Karlie's autopsy shows Holdom had forcefully kneed or stomped on her chest, causing her death, and had delighted in his callous acts, taking numerous pictures of Karlie after she died.
+Khandalyce was found with a disposable nappy wrapped around her head, tape wrapped around her eyes and chin, and dishcloths stuffed down her throat.
+Both Karlie and Khandalyce had been sexually assaulted.

 The remains of the two victims were returned to Alice Springs and a funeral service and burial was held in December 2015 with the assistance of funds raised from the public and local government.